Elizabeth Edwards: Personal life

 Anania met John Edwards when they were both law students, and they married on July 30, 1977.

 Early in their marriage, the couple had two children: Lucius "Wade" (b.
 1979) and Catharine "Cate" (b.
 1982).
 Wade died at age 16 on April 4, 1996, when he lost control of his Jeep and crashed while driving from their home in Raleigh to the family's beach house near Wilmington.
 Three weeks before his death, Wade had been honored by First Lady Hillary Clinton at the White House as one of ten finalists in an essay contest sponsored by the National Endowment for the Humanities and the Voice of America.
 Wade, accompanied by his parents and his sister, met North Carolina Senator Jesse Helms.
 After Wade died, Helms entered his essay and his obituary into the Congressional Record.
-Wade was buried in Raleigh's Oakwood Cemetery, with a grave designed by Robert Mihaly.
+Wade is buried in Raleigh's Oakwood Cemetery, with a grave designed by Robert Mihaly.

 Following Wade's death, Elizabeth and John decided to have more children, and she underwent fertility treatments.
 They had a daughter, Emma Claire (b.
 1998), and a son, John "Jack" (b.
 2000).

-After John's January 21, 2010 public admission that he fathered a child with a mistress named Rielle Hunter, Elizabeth legally separated from him, intending to file for divorce after North Carolina's mandatory one-year separation policy.
+After John's public admission on January 21, 2010, that he fathered a child with a mistress named Rielle Hunter, Elizabeth legally separated from him, intending to file for divorce after North Carolina's mandatory one-year separation policy.